 How to Read an Internet Speed Test & Understand Your Results

-In this article, we'll walk you through the basics of Internet speed tests, tell you how to interpret the test results, and help you to understand how accurate speed testing can improve your online experience with your Internet services.
+In this article, we'll walk you through the basics of Internet speed tests, tell you how to interpret the test results, and help you to understand how accurate speed testing can improve your online experience by identifying issues with your Internet services.
 Speed tests can also show users if they’re actually getting their advertised speeds or if their Internet service providers (ISPs) are throttling their connections.

 What is an Internet Speed Test?